Trasselfrisyr/MiniWI/README.md

 Added optional Casio DH 2nd octave fingerings.
 Default disabled.
 Set #define casioMod 1 to set default enabled.
 Hold octave stick up at power on for manual selection of the setting that is not default.

+2016-06-12

+Added tested and working version of the new TeensieWI, a simplified version for USB MIDI using the built in capacitive touch sensing in the Teensy LC and breath sensing from the MPX5010GP.
+Small warning here: the breath sensor output is not limited and could reach values near 5V, while the analog input on the Teensy LC is 3.3V and not rated 5V safe.
+To reach these levels you’d have to blow really, really hard.
+If you need to feel safe, go with a Teensy 3.1, 3.2 or 3.3 as they have 5V tolerant inputs.
+Only minor alterations needed in the code for use with Teensy 3.x.